OrchardCMS/OrchardCore.Commerce/docs/guides/create-webshop.md

 ### Step 2 — Enable necessary features

 Certain Orchard Core Commerce features, as well as some prerequisite stock Orchard Core features, need to be enabled for the necessary functionality.
-This can be done under _Configuration > Features_.
+This can be done under _Configuration > Features_, but if you used the _Orchard Core Commerce - Development_ setup recipe then they are already enabled.
 These features include the following:

 - **Orchard Core Commerce - Core**: Registers core components of Commerce features.
 - **Orchard Core Commerce - Payment** Provides the basics for online payment.
-- **Orchard Core Commerce - Payment - Stripe**: Provides online payment implementation using Stripe.
+- **Orchard Core Commerce - Payment - Exactly**: Provides online payment implementation using Exactly.
 - **Orchard Core Commerce - Session Cart Storage**: Provides shopping cart functionality.
 - **Widgets**: Allows rendering widgets in zones.
 - **Layers**: Allows rendering widgets across pages based on conditions.